 return or settlement in a safe third country in Europe, to prevent

-the adoption of Ukrainian children with an illegal alleged Russian
+the adoption of Ukrainian children with illegal alleged Russian

 citizenship by citizens of Council of Europe member States, and

-Union and the European Commission statements at the European Parliament
+European Union and the European Commission statements at the European

 19. The Assembly calls upon the Council of Europe member States